 Since then, most new cards included in this rate report continued to advertise the same APRs throughout the pandemic.
-As a result, the national average card APR hardly budged for nearly two years, remaining within rounding distance of 16% for nearly 24 months.
+As a result, the national average card APR hardly budged for nearly two years, remaining within a rounding distance of 16 percent for nearly 24 months.

-But now that the U.S. prime rate is up, credit card offers are following suit.
-Current credit cardholders will also see their rates climb, causing their debt to become much more costly to carry.
+But now that the prime rate is climbing, credit card offers are following suit.
+Current credit card holders will also see their rates climb, causing their debt to become much more costly to carry.

 CreditCards.com’s Weekly Rate Report

 Methodology: The national average credit card APR comprises 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)

 Since 2007, CreditCards.com has calculated average rates for various credit card categories, including student cards, balance transfer cards, cash back cards and more.